-Generally, a licensor must pay corporate income tax at 20% on the licence royalties payable on the grant of an IP licence, and VAT at 20% on the licence royalties payable on licensing of trade marks and copyright.
-The licensing of inventions, utility models, industrial designs, know-how, computer programs, databases and topologies of integrated circuits is exempt from VAT.
+Generally, a licensor must pay corporate income tax at 20% on the licence royalties payable on the grant of an IP licence, and VAT at 20% on the licence royalties payable on licensing of trade marks, foreign computer programs and databases or national computer programs and databases not included in the special/unified Register and copyright.
+The licensing of inventions, utility models, industrial designs, know-how, national computer programs (included in the special/unified Register), national databases (included in the special/unified Register) and topologies of integrated circuits is exempt from VAT.